Ullaakut/disgo/README.md

     <img width="70%" src="images/example_step_by_step.png" />
 </p>

-It is also important to note that `FailStep` and `FailStepf` can return errors at the same time as they report a step as having failed.
+It is also important to note that **`FailStep` and `FailStepf` can be used to return errors** at the same time as they report a step as having failed.
 This allows you to write:

 ```go
     console.StartStep("Doing something")